-Mortgage interest rates can vary considerably from one lender to another.
+Mortgage interest rates can vary considerably from one Mortgage Broker in Roebuck SC to another.
 This is due to differences in their pricing strategies, cost structures, margins, and risk appetite.
-Buying mortgage rates makes a difference.
-Rates can differ considerably between lenders.
+Buying mortgage rates from a Mortgage Broker in Roebuck SC makes a difference.
+Rates can differ considerably between Mortgage Brokers in Roebuck SC.
 Interest rates can fluctuate by more than half of one percent for borrowers with similar financial profiles who seek to qualify for similar loans, according to a series of working documents from the CFPB Research Office.

 Lenders adjust mortgage rates based on the risk they consider the loan to be.
 A riskier loan has a higher interest rate.
 While initial costs may be lower in the case of government loans, often borrowers will also have to pay for mortgage insurance (also called PMI or private mortgage insurance), which can make it more expensive month to month (although you can eliminate PMI once you've paid enough of your mortgage).
 While mortgage rates are not directly linked to Federal Reserve rates, when the Fed rate changes, the prime mortgage rate usually does the same soon after.